WrestleMania 37: Main event matches

+Sasha Banks defended the SmackDown Women's Championship against 2021 Women's Royal Rumble winner Bianca Belair in the main event of Night 1.

 At the Royal Rumble, SmackDown's Bianca Belair won the women's Royal Rumble match to earn herself a women's world championship match of her choice at WrestleMania 37.
 Belair discussed facing the three brands' champions over the next few weeks, but had primarily gotten involved in segments with SmackDown Women's Champion Sasha Banks.
 Although Banks complimented Belair, she claimed that Belair was not the best as she did not have the SmackDown Women's Championship, playing off Belair's "EST" gimmick.
 On the February 26 episode of SmackDown, Belair decided that she would challenge Banks for the SmackDown Women's Championship at WrestleMania 37.
-The match was scheduled for the main event of Night 1, marking the second women's match to main event a WrestleMania after 35.
+The match was scheduled for the main event of Night 1, marking the second women's match to main event a WrestleMania after WrestleMania 35.